Fixed-wing aircraft: Science and meteorology

 Kites have been used for scientific purposes, such as Benjamin Franklin's famous experiment proving that lightning is electricity.
 Kites were the precursors to the traditional aircraft, and were instrumental in the development of early flying craft.
-Alexander Graham Bell experimented with very large man-lifting kites, as did the Wright brothers and Lawrence Hargrave.
+Alexander Graham Bell experimented with large man-lifting kites, as did the Wright brothers and Lawrence Hargrave.
 Kites had a historical role in lifting scientific instruments to measure atmospheric conditions for weather forecasting.

 Radio aerials and light beacons

 Kites can be used to carry radio antennas.
 This method was used for the reception station of the first transatlantic transmission by Marconi.
-Captive balloons may be more convenient for such experiments, because kite-carried antennas require a lot of wind, which may be not always possible with heavy equipment and a ground conductor.
+Captive balloons may be more convenient for such experiments, because kite-carried antennas require strong wind, which may be not always available with heavy equipment and a ground conductor.

-Kites can be used to carry light effects such as lightsticks or battery powered lights.
+Kites can be used to carry light sources such as light sticks or battery-powered lights.

 Kite traction

 Kites can be used to pull people and vehicles downwind.
 Efficient foil-type kites such as power kites can also be used to sail upwind under the same principles as used by other sailing craft, provided that lateral forces on the ground or in the water are redirected as with the keels, center boards, wheels and ice blades of traditional sailing craft.
-In the last two decades, several kite sailing sports have become popular, such as kite buggying, kite landboarding, kite boating and kite surfing.
-Snow kiting has also become popular.
+In the last two decades, kite sailing sports have become popular, such as kite buggying, kite landboarding, kite boating and kite surfing.
+Snow kiting is also popular.

 Kite sailing opens several possibilities not available in traditional sailing: